DITAWriter/pilot_training_mitchell_bomber/mdita/topics/night_flying.md

 4. Use landing lights **alternately** for taxiing, except in very congested areas.

-5. Use the extension Ught rather than the dome light for reading maps and charts.
+5. Use the extension light rather than the dome light for reading maps and charts.

 6. Check all lighting equipment and fluorescent lighting of instrument panel before leaving the ground.